brandysnaps/ratchet-and-clank-lightbox/docs/_posts/2022-09-27-printing-the-enclosure.md

 ![Enclosure infill]( {{ 'assets/images/enclosure-infill.jpg' | relative_url }} )

 Once the cylindrical holders for the LED strip started printing, I started seeing some mean stringing.
-I was not too concerned because this can be tidied up when the print is finised.
+I was not too concerned because this can be tidied up when the print is finished.
 I did keep a close eye on it though to make sure the strings would not obstruct the print nozzle:

 ![Enclosure stringing]( {{ 'assets/images/enclosure-stringing.jpg' | relative_url }} )